ObjColumnist/apn_on_rails/README.md

 ##Environment

-APNS on Rails uses your `RAILS_ENV` or `RACK_ENV` to decide whether to connect to Apple's Production or Sandbox server.
+APNS on Rails uses your `Rails.env` to decide whether to connect to Apple's Production or Sandbox server.
 If `Rails.env.production?` is `true` APNS on Rails connects to Apple's Production server else it connects to their sandbox environment.

-You can over ride this (for example in environment.rb) by setting the APNS Environment to `:production` or `:sandbox`
+You can override this (for example in environment.rb) by setting the APNS Environment to `:production` or `:sandbox`
 ```ruby
 APNS.configuration.merge!({
 	:environment => :production